CodeMind: Evaluating Large Language Models for Code Reasoning: Experimental Setup

 \textbf{Prompting Strategies.} Prompt crafting plays a crucial role in the performance of LLMs.
 Figure~\ref{fig:prompt-templates} illustrates the prompt templates used for various reasoning tasks, including:

 \begin{itemize}[leftmargin=*] \item \emph{In-Context Example.} LLMs are instruction-tuned for code synthesis yet can learn new tasks through examples, i.e., In-Context Learning (ICL)~\cite{brown2020language,ye2023compositional,dong2022survey}.
 Since IER and DSR are new tasks, the prompt templates include ICL examples to introduce the task to LLMs.
 In addition to elaborating on how to perform the new task, the in-context example instructs the model for specific response formatting. \name's ICL examples are hand-crafted, reflecting our forecasted problem complexities.
-For example, in the task of IER, the code in the ICL example contains nested for loops and conditional statements, instructing LLMs how to reason step-by-step to solve the IER problem:

-\item \emph{Instruction.} The next component is the instruction, where \name asks the model to solve the problem step by step in natural language (implicit Chain of Thought (CoT)).
+For example, in the task of IER, the code in the ICL example contains nested for loops and conditional statements, instructing LLMs how to reason step-by-step to solve the IER problem: \item \emph{Instruction.} The next component is the instruction, where \name asks the model to solve the problem step by step in natural language (implicit Chain of Thought (CoT)).
 This step is necessary for the best performance for two reasons.
 First, LLMs are instruction-tuned through natural language instructions.
 Hence, they might understand tasks better in the presence of additional related natural language instructions.
-Second, CoT has been shown to improve the performance of the models in different tasks~\cite{wei2022chain}.
+Second, CoT has been shown to improve the performance of the models in different tasks~\cite{wei2022chain,chen2022program}.
 We chose CoT over Tree of Thought (ToT)~\cite{yao2024tree} and Graph of Thought (GoT)~\cite{besta2024graph} since their performance significantly depends on heuristics (rules or methods for selecting and guiding reasoning path selection).
 The design of heuristics in these techniques is problem-specific rather than task-specific, making their automated generation a separate research problem and out of the scope of this paper~\cite{shinn2023reflexion}.
 Given that \name focuses on comparing models and better understanding root causes, we anticipate improvement in prompt crafting results in the same conclusions.

 \item \emph{Question.} The prompt template concludes with the main questions, i.e., asking the model to perform a specific reasoning task with the provided data.
 Depending on the problem and code, additional context will be provided in the \emph{Question} section.
 For example, we include the entire class context for \ceval programs, as there are intra-procedural dependencies between the methods, and the related context can be helpful for code reasoning. \end{itemize}